Wildling Press

 This is so, so important.
 After all, if you’re not adding something new and fresh to the conversation, why retell the story?
 It’s great that you’re exploring the perspective of a character the world hasn’t read much about, but how does that perspective impact the larger narrative of this myth and beyond?
 How does the perspective you’re highlighting relate to our world now?
 Answering these questions before you put pen to paper will focus your story and help you find your purpose.

 Myths have always appealed to us, and why wouldn’t they?
 They’re epic tales that touch on questions and issues humans have been dealing with for thousands of years.
 It’s hard to believe that we’re just now, finally, getting the stories of those human characters—women and people of color—that were glossed over by the “classics.”
 But here we are.
 It’s incredibly exciting and long overdue.
+And, hey, if you decide to try your hand at writing your own mythological retelling, send it our way.
+We’d love to see what you’ve come up with. by Grace Ball |

-We'll try to find the answer to that question in our blog.
+How Do I Book?We'll try to find the answer to that question in our blog.
+Archives

-February 2023
+August 2023

 Categories